Jackson Water Quality at a Glance

 Test Your Water

 Contact the Mississippi State Department of Health for lead testing recommendations, especially for homes built before 1986.
-Given Jackson’s lead and copper compliance issues, private testing may provide additional peace of mind for concerned residents.
+Given Jackson’s ongoing lead and copper compliance violations since 2020, private testing may provide additional peace of mind for concerned residents.

 Phone is someones hand